Generic Name: tofacitinib (TOE fa SYE ti nib)

 Store in the original container at room temperature away from moisture and heat.

 Some tablets are made with a shell that is not absorbed or melted in the body.
 Part of this shell may appear in your stool.
 This is normal and will not make the medicine less effective.

 Usual Adult Dose for Rheumatoid Arthritis:

-5 mg orally twice a day
+-Immediate release: 5 mg orally 2 times a day

 Use: Moderately to severely active rheumatoid arthritis in adult patients who have had an inadequate response or intolerance to methotrexate.
 It may be used as monotherapy or in combination with methotrexate or other nonbiologic disease-modifying antirheumatic drugs.